-These are just a few examples of the deep and meaningful experiences that happen at Open Sky during Family Quest™.
-A Family Quest™ is a multi-day family therapy intervention in the wilderness with the individualized attention of a Family Services Therapist and Wilderness Guide.
-The concept of Family Quest™ comes from the age-old Native American practice of the “vision quest”, a rite of passage in which an individual enters the wilderness to gain insight about himself or herself and the world.
+A Family Quest™ intensive is a multi-day family therapy intervention in the wilderness with the individualized attention of a Family Services Therapist and Wilderness Guide.
+The concept comes from the age-old Native American practice of the “vision quest”, a rite of passage in which an individual enters the wilderness to gain insight about himself or herself and the world.
 While certainly not identical to these traditional practices, a Family Quest™ is a rite of passage for the family.

 Family Quests™ naturally shed light on the family dynamics.
-As a Family Services Therapist, I help the student and family put into practice the skills they’ve learned along their respective journeys at Open Sky.
+The Family Services Therapist helps the student and family put into practice the skills they’ve learned along their respective journeys at Open Sky.
 Each family member has the opportunity to vocalize the sentiments they’ve been sharing through letters as well as those that they’ve kept inside.
 They get to look each other in the eye and see each other in the most authentic sense.
 It is often a heartwarming and illuminating experience.

 Throughout the intensive, the deep therapeutic work is intertwined with opportunities to relax and interact lightheartedly as a family.
 Parents and siblings also get a taste of what it is like for their loved one living in the wilderness.
 The family may not have much, if any, experience camping or being immersed in nature.
 During Family Quest™, families hike, make fires, play games, prepare and enjoy healthy organic meals, and receive education on the history and nature of the land.
 Students are eager to show their families the physical and emotional skills they have learned thus far.
 Parents are often astounded, encouraged, and motivated by their child’s growth.
 Likewise, the child takes note of the hard work the parents have put into their parallel Open Sky journey.
 These observations and realizations spur everyone on in their personal work during and after the Family Quest™.

-Through the Family Quest™ experience, families begin to resolve issues from the past and initiate a healthy family dynamics for the future.
-Open Sky’s core purpose and belief says, “We activate the potential of the human spirit and believe all people have the capacity to thrive.”
+Through the Family Quest™ experience, families begin to resolve issues from the past and initiate healthy family dynamics for the future.
+Open Sky’s core purpose and belief say, “We activate the potential of the human spirit and believe all people have the capacity to thrive.”
 The truth of this statement is clearly evident during Family Quests™.
-I cherish the opportunity to guide families through the process of healing, pursuing healthy relationships, and realizing their full potential as individuals and as a family system.
+The Family Services Team cherishes the opportunity to guide families through the process of healing, pursuing healthy relationships, and realizing their full potential as individuals and as a family system.